 As a Person-Centred Counsellor, I place an emphasis on exploring and working through feelings and emotions because I believe this brings about healing and change.

 Exploring feelings and emotions can be difficult, yet there are many creative ways of doing this, such as through the use of art materials, photos, writing, and even referring to images or metaphors.

 How many sessions will I need?

 It is difficult to know, and may depend on the nature of the counselling.
-I always recommend 6 sessions to begin with, as this can enable us to establish the effectiveness of our work together.
-All counselling is reviewed on a regular basis.
+To enable us to build our relationship, and establish your needs and aims, I offer an initial 6 sessions, with a review at session 6, and all counselling is reviewed on a regular basis.

 What happens in a couples and family session?

 I encourage an environment where you can talk, observe, and listen to one another, and I will listen, respect and respond to everyone's experience, as opposed to 'take sides'.

 At the start of the session, everyone will have the opportunity to say what they would like to talk about, and an agenda will be set from this.

 To aid communication, I may take on the role of mediator/translator, comment on what is happening in the counselling room, and offer the opportunity to practise the roles of ‘speaker’ and ‘listener’.

 Are you a member of a professional body?